Short History of Menstrual Cups

 Menstrual cups were reintroduced in the late 1980's with the creation of "The Keeper."
 This cup is made from latex rubber and is still sold today.

 In the beginning of 21st century a new material, medical grade silicone, was integrated into the design of many menstrual cups brands with great success.
 Now women with latex allergies could safely use menstrual cups.

-Lunette's story started in 2005 when Heli Kurjanen, Lunette founder and owner, launched a menstrual cup with improved design features and manufactured it in Finland from medical grade silicone.
+Lunette's story started in 2005 when Heli Kurjanen, Lunette founder, launched a menstrual cup with improved design features and manufactured it in Finland from medical grade silicone.
 Unlike other menstrual cups, the Lunette cup is completely smooth on the inside which makes it much easier to clean.
 The tab is flat so no bacteria can gather there.
 The length, rim and shape are designed for maximum comfort and is compatible for a wider spectrum of women.

 Pictures from USPTO patent applications and Tassette-ad from Museum of Menstruation, which Lunette highly recommends: mum.org

 Check out our range on menstrual cups at Lunette, alongside our entire range of menstrual products.